ywwy-qn/ESM2_AMP/README.md

  shap_values = init_shap_analysis(model, X_test)
  ```

 7. DNN model design.
 Integrated Gradient is an interpretability method that relies on decision tree models, and we adopt the DNN model.
-The model design code can be found in the [DNN](https://github.com/ywwy-qn/ESM2_AMP/blob/main/Feature%20attribution/DNN.py) file within the **Feature Attribution** module.
-The process of training the DNN model is as follows:
+The model design code can be found in the DNN file within the **Feature Attribution** module.
  ```python
  class DNN(nn.Module):
     def __init__(self, input_dim=3000, hidden1_dim=1500, hidden2_dim=500, output_dim=1):